chmgui/flexcreo/README.md

 pip install matplotlib
 ```

-Download the flexcreo.py script and put it in a directory containing the Solidworks log files you want to analyze, e.g., C:\temp\example\.
-CD Change Directory to the directory and run `python flexsolidworks.py`.
+Download the flexcreo.py script and put it in a directory containing the Creo log files you want to analyze, e.g., C:\temp\example\.
+CD Change Directory to the directory and run `python flexcreo.py`.
 ```
 cd C:\temp\example
 python flexcreo.py